equinor/radix-flux/README.md

 ### imagePolicy

 The imagePolicy resource specifies how Flux will identify the latest container image scanned from the imageRepository.
-The `policy` spec specifies whether the latest image is found by a SemVer range or by alphabetical or numberical sorting.
+The `policy` spec specifies whether the latest image is found by a SemVer range or by alphabetical or numerical sorting.
 If the image tag contains a timestamp, the timestamp can be filtered and extracted using the `filterTags` spec.

 ```yaml
 # file: components/radix-platform/radix-operator/imagePolicy.yaml